wad11656/BrightKeyMap/README.md

 ## How to Use ##

-Enter Run the installer each time you want to re-map your keys.
+Run the installer each time you want to re-map your keys.
 For function keys, just type "F" followed by the number (e.g., "F12").
 You can reference [this list](https://gist.github.com/csharpforevermore/11348986) of special keys if needed.

 ## How Does it Work/How to Edit? ##